gualt1995/pRP/README.md

 # pRP : Solving the minimum Steiner tree problem with metaheuristics
 ## Introduction
-The Steiner tree problem : Given a non-directed connected graph with non negative weighted edges composed of G vertices, and a subset T (terminals) of these vertices, find a tree of minimum weight that contains all terminals but may include additional vertices.
+The Steiner tree problem : Given a non-directed connected graph with non negative weighted edges composed of G vertices, and a subset T (terminals) of these vertices, find a tree of minimum weight that contains all terminal vertices but may include additional vertices.
 **Example :**
 ![alt text](https://raw.githubusercontent.com/gualt1995/pRP/master/report/Graph_Example.PNG)
 This graph shows an optimal solution for the Steiner tree problem, with v1, v2, v3 and v5 as terminal nodes